urbit/docs/docs/walkthroughs/talk.md

 title: Talk manual
 ---

-# `:talk` manual
+# `:talk`

-`:talk` is the Urbit appliance for chatter and notifications.
-For less sophisticated users, Urbit *is* just `:talk`.
-If you see `:talk` as "like Slack, but distributed," or "like IRC, but persistent and encrypted," you're not completely wrong.

-`:talk` is an unusual messenger in two ways.
-One: by default, it multiplexes all content streams into a single flow.
-Most UI researchers agree that context-switching is cognitively expensive and leads to surfing the Internet.  (`:talk` is also used for your system notifications.)

-Two: text lines are limited to 64 ASCII bytes, no uppercase.
-This restriction is mobile-friendly and reduces the aesthetic impact of low-quality content.
+`:talk` is the Urbit messaging and notifications protocol.
+Today we use `:talk` to chat and coordinate, sort of like a distributed, encrypted Slack.
+This is the simplest, most immediate use for `:talk`, but we hope it can become much more than just persistent IRC.  `:talk` is a general purpose tool for both aggregating and publishing heterogenous streams of messages.
+Applications can use `:talk` as their transport protcol, API connectors can push disparate data sources into `:talk`, there are lots of things a distributed message protocol can be used for.

-Messages in `:talk` are called "posts".
-Posts go to "stations," which are just like IRC or Slack channels.
+`:talk`s design is similar in spirit to [nntp](https://en.wikipedia.org/wiki/Network_News_Transfer_Protocol) the underlying protocol for Usenet.
+Let's briefly outline the design: `:talk` messages are called ‘posts’.
+Posts go to ‘stations’.
 Any urbit can host or subscribe to any number of stations.

-`:talk` is not a text-only messenger; it's designed to support arbitrary content in posts, from URLs to images to long-form text.
-(Only URLs right now.)
-However, any message on `:talk` has to be able to summarize itself in a 64-byte text line.

-There are four kinds of station: a write-only `%mailbox` for direct messages, an invite-only `%party` for private conversation, a read-only `%journal` for curated content, and a public-access `%board` for general use or abuse.
+There’s no central `:talk` server.
+Any Urbit can host one.
+There are four kinds of station: a write-only `%mailbox` for direct messages, an invite-only `%party` for private conversation, a read-only `%journal` for curated content, and a public-access `%board` for general use.

-While there's obviously no central `:talk` server for all of Urbit, and thus no such thing as a truly global station space, active Urbit stars cooperate to federate, manage and mirror a collectively-managed namespace, very like Usenet.
-These "federal" stations are generally public-access boards.

-Right now, the only public federal station is `urbit-meta`.
-Because the party always starts in the kitchen.

 ## Quickstart

-Let's post something!
-At the default `:talk` prompt

-    ~fintud-macrep:talk()

-type the message:

-    ~fintud-macrep:talk() hello, world.

-And hit return.
-Don't worry, no one but you will see this.
-The `:` means you're posting to yourself.
-You'll get the post:

-    ~fintud-macrep: hello, world.
-    ~fintud-macrep:talk()

-It's boring to post to yourself.
+There are two ways of using `:talk`: from the CLI or through a web interface available at `http://localhost:8080/talk` (or equivalent).
+The web interface ships as compiled JavaScript on your Urbit, but has its own source repo [here](https://github.com/urbit/talk).

+The web interface doesn't expose *all* the functionality of the CLI, and it's more or less self-explanatory.
+We'll give examples from the command line.

 Let's join a station:

     ~fintud-macrep: ;join ~doznec/urbit-meta

-(`/urbit-meta` is a federal station, meaning it's hosted by your star (for `~fintud-macrep`, `~doznec`).
-The `/` notation is just an abbreviation for `~doznec/urbit-meta`.)

 You'll see: